Alex Majoli

 Alex Majoli (born 1971) is an Italian photographer known for his documentation of war and conflict.
 He is a member of Magnum Photos.
 Majoli's work focuses on the human condition and the theater within our daily lives.

 Life and work

 Majoli was born in Ravenna, Italy.
 He attended the Art Institute in Ravenna.

-Majoli lived in New York City for 14 years, after which he moved to Sicily.
-He has been a member of Magnum Photos since 2001 and was its president from 2011 to 2014.
+Majoli lived in New York City for 14 years, after which he spending a lot of time in SIcily.
+He has been a member of Magnum Photos since 1996 and was its president from 2011 to 2014.